Shopware HTTP Cache with Varnish XKey

 framework:

-You can find more information on trusted proxies in the official Symfony documentation at Symfony Proxy Docs.
+For more information on trusted proxies, see the official Symfony documentation at Symfony Proxy Docs.

-In order for Shopware 6 to set the correct Cache-Control header, the configuration of the reverse proxy is required.
-The following configuration can be used to ensure that Shopware sets the value public, must-revalidate instead of the Cache-Control header value private, no-cache and invalidates the caches accordingly in the Varnish servers via BAN requests.
+To ensure that Shopware 6 sets the correct Cache-Control header, you must configure the reverse proxy.
+The following configuration ensures that Shopware sets the Cache-Control header value to public, no-cache, and invalidates the caches accordingly on the Varnish servers via BAN requests.

-Before configuring Shopware, it is worth taking a look at Error analysis and making the settings described there in advance if necessary.
-In this way, downtime can usually be avoided, as it is difficult to estimate in advance and, for example, without a staging cluster, how much overhead will occur in the HTTP headers.
+Before configuring Shopware, it’s worth taking a look at the [error analysis](/en/doc/shopware-http-cache-mit-varnish-xkey-wAEIKT8liY#error analysis) and, if necessary, apply the settings described there in advance.
+This usually helps avoid downtime, since it is difficult to estimate in advance—and, for example, without a staging cluster—how much overhead will be generated in the HTTP headers.

-Create the following file and insert the following content accordingly:
+Create the following file and insert the following content:

-# Be aware that the configuration key changed from storefront.reverse_proxy to shopware.http_cache.reverse_proxy starting with Shopware 6.6
+nano config/packages/shopware.yml # Note that the configuration key changed from `storefront.reverse_proxy` to `shopware.http_cache.reverse_proxy` starting with Shopware 6.6

 shopware: